rafaco/InAppDevTools/compat/README.md

 ```

+On your module/s build.gradle:
+- apply compat.gradle script(//TODO!).
-On your module build.gradle: apply compat.gradle script, define a processor symbols per flavor and add this module as dependency
+- Define a processor symbols per flavor if you already have then, otherwise copy and add this module as follows.
+To finish add a dynamic dependency to the compat library
 ```gradle
 apply from: '../compat/compat.gradle'